apohllo/ror-tasks/task-5/Readme.md

 They are very similar to the specs from `task-2`, with one important difference - the `:database` is the same as the `:list`.
-This is because, the `list` inherits from `ActiveRecord` and serves both as a business model and a persistence layer.
+This is because, the `list` inherits from `ActiveRecord` and serves both as a business model and as a persistence layer.
 In order for the specs to run fast, the calls to the persistence layer are stubbed/mocked.
 The `spec_helper` uses NullDB to make the interactions with the DB fast.
 The configuration is not trivial, so you should look into that file as well.